xavierjefferson/FluentNHibernateIdentity/README.md

 ## Instructions ##

-For more detailed instructions read this blog post : [ASP.NET Identity 2.1 implementation for MySQL](http://blog.developers.ba/asp-net-identity-2-1-for-mysql/)
+For more detailed instructions read this blog post : [ASP.NET Identity 2.1 implementation for FluentNHibernate](http://blog.developers.ba/asp-net-identity-2-1-for-FluentNHibernate/)

-You will need to execute  [create script](https://github.com/radenkozec/MySqlIdentity/blob/master/MySql.AspNet.Identity/MySqlTableSetUp.sql) on your MySQL database which will create the tables required for the ASP.NET Identity provider.
+You don't need to execute any scripts.
+The package will create required tables for you.

 1. Create a new ASP.NET MVC 5 project, choosing the Individual User Accounts authentication type.
-2. Remove the Entity Framework packages and replace with MySql.AspNet.Identity.
+2. Remove the Entity Framework packages and replace with FluentNHibernate.AspNet.Identity.

 	* Uninstall-Package Microsoft.AspNet.Identity.EntityFramework
 	* Uninstall-Package EntityFramework
-3. Install-Package MySql.AspNet.Identity
+3. Install-Package FluentNHibernate.AspNet.Identity

 4. In ~/Models/IdentityModels.cs:
     * Remove the namespaces:
 		* Microsoft.AspNet.Identity.EntityFramework
 		* System.Data.Entity
-5. Install NuGet Package called MySql.AspNet.Identity
+5. Install NuGet Package called FluentNHibernate.AspNet.Identity
-    * Add the namespace: MySql.AspNet.Identity
+    * Add the namespace: FluentNHibernate.AspNet.Identity
-	This way ApplicationUser will inherit from another IdentityUser which resides in MySql.Asp.Net.Identity namespace
+	This way ApplicationUser will inherit from another IdentityUser which resides in FluentNHibernate.Asp.Net.Identity namespace
     * Remove the entire ApplicationDbContext class.
 You don't need that!

 6. In ~/App_Start/Startup.Auth.cs